cloudfoundry/uaa/docs/UAA-APIs.md

         401 - Unauthorized
         404 - Not found

+Deleting accounts is handled in the back end logically using the `active` flag, so to see a list of deleted users you can filter on that attribute (filters by default have it set to true), e.g.

+* Request: `GET /Users?attributes=id,userName&filter=userName co 'bjensen' and active eq false`
+* Response Body: list of users matching the filter

-### <a id="token_key"/>JWT Token Key
+### <a id="token_key"/>Token Key

-An endpoint which returns the JWT token kwy, used by the UAA to sign JWT access tokens, and to be used by authorized clients to verify that the key came from the UAA.
+An endpoint which returns the JWT token key, used by the UAA to sign JWT access tokens, and to be used by authorized clients to verify that the key came from the UAA.

 This call is authenticated with client credentials using the HTTP Basic method.